100000000x/website/_posts/2020-10-30-docker-compose-django-react-nginx-let-s-encrypt.md

 > What do you feel when you see `nginx` configuration file?

 No troubles!
 The `nginx` is here to help us.
-It will do what we will ask in configuration.
+It will do what we will ask in the configuration.

 ```nginx
 server {